riwadesai/Marchenko_Pastur_portfolio_management/README.md

 | `phase67_backtest.ipynb` | The out-of-sample portfolio backtest |
 | `mpfilter.py` | The MP cleaning filter (imported by the notebooks) |

-tly from the frozen snapshot used in the paper; the notebooks' saved outputs record the exact numbers reported there.